 How you are protected

-Revolut is a young company established in 2015.
+Revolut is a relatively young company, established in 2015.
 The longer track record a broker has, the more proof we have that it has successfully survived previous financial crises.

-Revolut has a banking licenense (in Lithuania), which makes it subject to tougher regulations than brokers.
+Revolut has a banking license (in Lithuania), which makes it subject to tougher regulations than brokers.

-Being regulated by a top-tier regulator, offering a high amount of investor protection, and having a banking license are all great signs for Revolut's safety.
+Being regulated by a top-tier regulator and having a banking license are great signs for Revolut’s safety.